 - User engagement metrics (click-through rates, contact requests)

-During this period, directories began collecting and analyzing user behavior data to improve search results.
-The focus shifted from simple categorization to providing users with the most relevant listings based on their search queries.
+During this period, directories began collecting and analyzing user behavior data to improve results.
+The focus moved from simple categorization to giving users the listings that best matched their search queries.

-The current generation of directory platforms leverages artificial intelligence, machine learning, and big data analytics to deliver highly personalized experiences.
-Modern directory algorithms consider:
+The current generation of directory platforms uses artificial intelligence, machine learning, and big data analytics to deliver personalized experiences.
+Modern directory algorithms account for:

 - User search history and preferences